 Welcome!
 My name is Justin Miller and this is my personal website.
-I live in Portland, Oregon, USA with my crazy dog.
+I live in Portland, Oregon, USA with my amazing girlfriend and my crazy dog.
 I mostly do iOS, Mac, and Unix software development for internet-related technologies, as well as strategy and speaking.
 Most recently, I grew the mobile team at Mapbox from nothing and led engineering on many of the company’s early and mid-stage technical efforts.
 I am a widower and, as a result, a pancreatic cancer advocate.

 I’ve been working full-time in the field since the late 90s, when I bought myself (well, on credit!) my first modern computer at the age of 21, taught myself systems and development, co-founded a few startups, and eventually dropped out of engineering school to spend more time in a self-directed environment.

 I grew up in an economically depressed coal mining region in Appalachia, the grandson of farmers and steel workers, in a hard-working family, which taught me many lessons and for which I am eternally grateful.
 I am the first in my family to even come close to finishing college, and with a lot of hard work plus trial and error, I have been able to achieve a comfortable life where I am lucky enough to essentially have my pick of interesting work.
 I’ve become a lover of big cities, diverse culture, and wandering the wider world, but in many ways I’m still a small-town country boy at heart.

 I mention all of this to shine a light on my perspective and because it’s been a big personal challenge for me to navigate the change from work as purely economic to work as creative fulfillment and on to, hopefully, work as a way to make an impact, something I hope to do with this site.